jongio/memealyzer/README.md

 ### Environment Variables

 You can add override any of the following environment variables to suit your needs.
-Memealyzer chooses smart defaults that match what is created when you deploy the app with Terraform.
+Memealyzer chooses smart defaults that match what is created when you deploy the app.

 |Name |Default Value|Allowed Values|
 |---|---|---|